caesarchad/morgan/metricbot/scripts/README.md

 `$ ./start.sh`

-Metrics are enabled on a per-shell basis which means you must `source` the following scripts in each shell in which you start an application you wish to collect metrics from.
-For example, if running a Morgan fullnode you must call `source ./enable.sh` before starting the node:
+Metrics are enabled on a per-shell basis which means you must `genesis` the following scripts in each shell in which you start an application you wish to collect metrics from.
+For example, if running a Morgan fullnode you must call `genesis ./enable.sh` before starting the node:

-`$ source ./enable.sh`
+`$ genesis ./enable.sh`

 Once metrics have been started and you have an application running you can view the metrics at: